Ozi-cheri/auto-sphere/README.md

    ## Database Schema

 The **Auto-Sphere** project uses a relational database schema designed to store and manage data efficiently for articles, comments, and user interactions.
-Below is the detailed table structure of the schema:
+Below is the detailed table structure of the autosphere database schema:

 ### 1. `Article` Table
 Stores all articles published on the platform.